How to Become a Licensed Plumber in Florida

-So, you're thinking about becoming a plumber in Florida?
+So, you’re Thinking about how to become a plumber in Florida?
 Great choice.
 Plumbers are essential to every home and building-especially in a fast-growing, high-humidity state like Florida.
-Whether you're fresh out of high school or changing careers, this guide lays out every step of the path to become a licensed plumber, with help from the Florida DBPR[^1], the U.S. Department of Labor[^2], and the Florida Building Code.
+Whether you’re fresh out of high school or changing careers, this guide lays out the steps to become a licensed plumber in Florida, including license types, training paths, experience, the DBPR application, and the PSI exam.

 Yes.
 All plumbers in Florida must be licensed to work legally-either at the local level (Registered) or statewide (Certified).